Posted October 26th, 2012 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 They say “you are what you eat” and I believe this.
 I believe that I consist of much of what I consume.
 I consume veggies…gratitude….beans….prayer…bread…self acceptance…chocolate….silence….tofu….turmoil…chips….friendships….rice…and more.
 I consume what is said on the TV news at night…what I read in books before I sleep…what is said in my office and in business meetings…what I…

-Posted October 11th, 2012 by & filed under Ecotherapy, SWC Blog, Art Therapy/Counseling at SWC.
+Posted October 11th, 2012 by & filed under Art Therapy at SWC, Counseling at SWC, Ecotherapy, SWC Blog.

 Amy Hautman Bates, first year Art Therapy/Counseling student on her transition from Artist to Art Therapist